graezykev/normalise-your-git-commit-and-push/steps.md

 12. [Force test before push](#12-force-test-before-push)
 13. [DIY your workflows](#13-diy-your-workflows)

-And don't be afraid, every step is concise and simple.
+Don't worry, every step is clear and straightforward.

 ## 1. Init your Project (if you haven't)